dfelinto/blender-manual/manual/modeling/meshes/selecting/mirror.rst

 .. figure:: /images/modeling_meshes_selecting_mirror_extend.png

-   (From left to right) initial selection, after Mirror Selection on the X axis, with Extend.
+   (From left to right) initial selection, after Select Mirror on the X axis, with Extend.

 .. tip::